This Michigan bucket list item is brought to you by Discover Kalamazoo.

-I noticed a three-year-old girl next to me poking her hand in the fence to feed the swans with absolutely no regard to the fact that the swan could take off with her arm at any moment.
-And that’s when I decided if a three-year-old could do it, so could I.
+I noticed a 3-year-old girl next to me poking her hand in the fence to feed the swans with absolutely no regard to the fact that the swan could take off with her arm at any moment.
+And that’s when I decided if a 3-year-old could do it, so could I.

 What’s your favorite bird to spot at a bird sanctuary?